-If you’re recognizing a smell from your heat pump, it’s trying to tell you that something is wrong.
-We’ve created a list of the most popular six heat pump smells, what causes them and how you can fix them.
+If you’re discovering a smell from your heat pump, it’s attempting to tell you that something is wrong.
+We’ve developed a list of the most commonly encountered six heat pump smells, what causes them and how you can correct them.

 1. Heat pump smells musty